Ignacio-Formoso/meltblowing-ann-models/README.md

 ---

-## Author
+# Author

 Ignacio Formoso

 ---

-## Citation
+# Citation

 If you use this model in academic work, please cite the associated article:

 Formoso, I.
-Optimizing Melt-Blowing Nozzles for Small-Diameter Fibers: An Artificial Neural Network Framework.
+Optimizing Melt-Blowing Nozzles for Small-Diameter Fibers: An Artificial Neural Network Framework *Fibers and Polymers* https://doi.org/10.1007/s12221-025-00919-y
-*Fibers and Polymers*.
-https://doi.org/10.1007/s12221-025-00919-y

 ---

-## License
+# License

 This repository is released under the MIT License.

+---